Ubuntu-Solutions-Engineering/openstack-installer/docs/developer.setup.rst

    $ make deb

-Once finished your packages will be stored in the top level directory where your openstack project is kept.
+Once finished your packages will be stored in the top level directory where your OpenStack project is kept.

 .. code::